overextended/ox_inventory/README.md

 `[@inventory'] = json.encode(xPlayer.getInventory(true))` with `['@inventory'] = json.encode(inventory)`

 <br>
+<h3 align='center'>If your framework doesn't load/CreateExtendedPlayer you have incorrectly inserted a function somewhere</h3>

 ## Setting up items
 * As long as you have the above edits in place, you can continue to use ESX.RegiserUsableItem as you have been.